 For more on this series, click here.

-Considered one the fastest growing and largest groups in Christianity, the modern Pentecostal denomination is a renewal movement birthed at the turn of the 20th Century, marked by historical revivals.
+Considered one of the fastest-growing and largest groups in Christianity, the modern Pentecostal denomination is a renewal movement born at the turn of the 20th Century, marked by historical revivals.

-Although its start is usually attributed to the 1906 Azusa Street Revival (1906), some Church historians report it beginning even earlier at two Holiness meetings, one in Topeka, Kansas (1901) and even earlier in an 1896 Cherokee County, North Carolina gathering.
+Although its start is usually attributed to the 1906 Azusa Street Revival (1906), some Church historians report it beginning even earlier at two Holiness meetings, one in Topeka, Kansas (1901), and even earlier in a 1896 gathering in Cherokee County, North Carolina.

 Regardless, this denomination’s beginning is based on the Pentecost event recorded in Acts 2:1-4, considering it as its biblical and spiritual beginning, where the early Christians received the baptism of the Holy Spirit: